huanguan1978/basic_logger/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-BasicLogger is a fast, simple and lightweight log output for Dart.
+BasicLogger is a fast, extensible, simple and lightweight logging tool for Dart and Flutter..

 ## Features